Skip to main content

 Frequently Asked Questions

-Leap Year is a platformer game.
+Leap Year is a platformer game with mystery theme.

 Leap Year is available on PC, Steam Deck, Windows and Cloud.